 II – Eternal Wanderers

 People say that in 1924 it was easy to travel from Vladikavkaz to Tiflis; you simply hire a car in Vladikavkaz and drive along the remarkably scenic Georgian Military Highway.
-It is only two hundred and ten versts.2 However in Vladikavkaz in 1921 the word “hire,” sounded like a word from a foreign language.
+It is only two hundred and ten versts.[note]
+A Russian unit of distance, in this case equal to about 6.5 miles.[note/] However in Vladikavkaz in 1921 the word “hire,” sounded like a word from a foreign language.

 In order to travel you had to go with your blanket and Primus stove to the station and then walk along the tracks, peering into the innumerable freight cars.
 Wiping the sweat from my brow, on track seven I saw a man with a fan-shaped beard standing in slippers by an open freight car.
 He was rinsing out a kettle and repeating the vile word, “Baku.”